Lucy Coats: One Hungry Baby

 Which Kirkus Reviews called ‘a thoroughly adorable counting rhyme’, was published by 1992, and is Coats's first book.

 One Smiling Sister

 Another counting book for pre-schoolers was published in 2000.

 Down in the Daisies

 A mixture of weather, counting and baby animals around the world.

 King Ocean’s Flute

 Is the story of Paulo, a shepherd boy who learns to play the flute from listening to the voices of all the creatures around him.
 When King Ocean hears Paulo challenging him, he summons the boy down to his underwater palace for a musical duel.
 Beautiful watercolours by Peter Malone and a lyrical text inspired the Sunday Times to name it their Children's Book of the Week, and call it a ‘masterpiece’.

 Poetry Books

 First Rhymes

-Was published in 1994.
-This is a collection of new and adapted nursery rhymes, which Poetry for 6 and Under described as ‘a marvellous collection…that your children will demand to hear again, and again, and again.’
+Published in 1994, this is a collection of new and adapted nursery rhymes.
+Poetry for 6 and Under described the work as a collection children would want to hear repeatedly.